-By now you are probably over-saturated with information about so-called miracle diets.
-With this website we want to show you some simple and healthy ideas that will improve your quality of life.
-That’s why for weight loss, we recommend that you add these wonderful cereals and grains to your diet.
-What have you got to lose?
+By now you’re probably overwhelmed with information about so-called miracle diets.
+Here we want to show you some simple and healthy ideas that will improve your quality of life.

-Are cereals and grains effective for weight loss?
+How effective are cereals and grains for weight loss?

 - Cereals are satisfying and prevent us from eating between meals.
-They provide nutrients and fiber that keeps us going until the next meal.
+They provide nutrients and fiber that keep us going until the next meal.

 You may not have heard of this one yet.
 But it’s taking the world of celebrities by storm after several studies clearly demonstrated teff’s effectiveness in weight loss and maintaining a slim figure, in addition to promoting good health.